Last updated 29 September 2015

-- For large database, prefer relying on our continuous protection for day to day disaster recovery purposes.
+- For large databases, prefer relying on our continuous protection for day to day disaster recovery purposes.
 Remove any auto

 pg:backupsplans and use pg:backups strictly for extracting or migrating data.

-- For smaller database, slow logical backups can be a result of lock contention.
+- For smaller databases, slow logical backups can be a result of lock contention.